-Our homes provide us and our families with security that we otherwise would not have.
+Our homes provide us and our families with a security that we otherwise would not have.
 But even the best home security measures are not effective 100% of the time.
-What happens when that security is broken and someone gains entry into our home?
-How you respond is arguably more important than what weapon you respond with.

 Home Defense Tactics:

-If you are forward thinking enough to have taken a home defense class, have you actually applied those tactics in your own home?
-With your own furniture, your own family members, and with all the blind corners, open areas, hiding spots and fatal funnels?
+Taking a home defense class is ideal.
+But, hopefully, you went home and applied those tactics in your own home?
+With your furniture, your family members, and with all the blind corners, open areas, hiding spots, and fatal funnels?
 Only you know the answer.

 How to Search Your House for The Bad Guy: